feasgal/tw-portfolio/project/docs/sample/troubleshooting/discovery.md

 ## Likely causes and fixes

 1.   **Bonjour/mDNS blocked or absent**
    Install or enable mDNS on the client OS.
-Allow mDNS through host firewalls.
+Allow mDNS through host firewall rules.
 1.   **Different subnets or VLANs**
    Discovery is broadcast-limited.
 Use a [private server connection](/sample/tutorials/connect-private-client.md) across subnets.
-1.   **Host firewalls**
+1.   **Host firewall rules**
    Allow the server's TCP port and mDNS on both ends.
 See [Firewalls](/sample/troubleshooting/firewalls.md).
 1.   **Server offline**
    Restart the service on the host.